Log in

 Who should attend?

-Collaboration is key to maintaining a well-groomed product backlog, so you’ll want to have a representative from all teams involved in the project, such as:
+Collaboration is key to maintaining a refined product backlog, so you’ll want to have a representative from all teams involved in the project, such as:

 • Product owner (facilitates the meeting)